ap0llo/changelog/docs/integrations/github.md

             └── Host: "github.com"
 ```

-Version 0.3 of ChangeLog introduced settings to customize this behaviour:
+Version 0.3 of ChangeLog introduced settings to customize this behavior:

 - [GitHub Remote Name](../configuration/settings/github-integration.md#github-remote-name)
   - Specifies the name of the git remote which's URL to parse.